 A great place to start is measuring and analyzing your current energy consumption.
 You can have a professional audit and/or use Portfolio Manager® from ENERGY STAR®.
 Portfolio Manager® is an online tool that helps you measure and track energy and water consumption along with greenhouse gas emissions, whether you have one commercial building or a large portfolio.

 The next step is creating and implementing an energy-saving plan.
-The following tips will help shed some light on key areas.
+The following tips will help shed some light on key power plays.

 Consult with a trusted commercial solar power company to discover the best solar options for your hotel.
 Photovoltaic panels can be installed discreetly on rooftops or over parking structures.
 Solar power is also perfect for outdoor lighting fixtures, water heating, and pool heating systems.
 Rebates and tax incentives help ease the cost, but energy savings over the long-term also make solar upgrades worth it for many business owners.